forlilab/Ringtail/README.md

 Ringtail reads collections of DLG results from virtual screenings performed with [AutoDock-GPU](https://github.com/ccsb-scripps/AutoDock-GPU) and deposits them into a SQLite database.
 It then allows for the filtering of results with numerous pre-defined filtering options, generation of simple result plots, export of resulting molecule poses, and export of CSVs of result data.
-DLG parsing is parallelized accross the user's CPU.
+DLG parsing is parallelized across the user's CPU.

 Ringtail is developed by the [Forli lab](https://forlilab.org/) at the [Center for Computational Structural Biology (CCSB)](https://ccsb.scripps.edu)